camarodude89/AHKioskLockdown/README.md

 ### Logging the user off

 Once the Konami code has been entered, the keyboard shortcut for logging the user off becomes available.
-To log off, simply use the shortcut Ctrl+L. This runs the command line statement: shutdown /l /f.
+To log off, simply use the shortcut Ctrl + L. This runs the command line statement: shutdown /l /f.

 ## Blocked Keyboard shortcuts